As part of the Midland Main Line Upgrade we are planning to reconstruct Bromham Road Bridge in Bedford

 Before work to demolish and reconstruct the bridge can take place, the underground services running through it need to be removed and relocated.

 We are continuing to divert utilities and services away from the bridge in preparation for the structure to be demolished and reconstructed at a raised height.

 To allow this work to take place safely, Bromham Road will be fully closed to vehicles from Monday 24 June until Spring 2020.
 During this time, a diversionary route via the A6 and Clapham Road will be in place.
 This will be clearly sign-posted.
 A temporary bridge will maintain access for pedestrians and dismounted cyclists.

 Pedestrian access over the railway will be maintained throughout our work.

-During the partial closure pedestrian access will be maintained over Bromham Road Bridge.
+During the full closure pedestrian access will be maintained over Bromham Road Bridge.
 During demolition and reconstruction access will be maintained using a temporary footbridge that will be constructed adjacent to Bromham Road bridge.
 Cyclists would need to dismount before accessing the temporary footbridge.

 Please allow more time for your journey and thank you for your patience whilst the work takes place.

 For more information please telephone our 24-Hour National Helpline on 03457 11 41 41 or visit our contact us page.